basant0x01/lazyDB/README.md

   - Signup your account & Login
   - Attack.

-[ Note: Currently we are running lazydb as Locally but in future we are running it as a Product ( https://www.lazydb.ai ) ]
+[ Note: Currently we are running lazydb as Locally but in future we are running it as a Application ( https://www.lazydb.ai ) ]

 ## Features